-$0.91 Earnings Per Share Expected for Exact Sciences Co. (NASDAQ:EXAS) This Quarter

-Brokerages forecast that Exact Sciences Co.
-(NASDAQ:EXAS) will announce ($0.91) earnings per share for the current fiscal quarter, Zacks reports.
+Equities research analysts expect that Exact Sciences Co.
+(NASDAQ:EXAS) will post earnings per share of ($0.91) for the current quarter, Zacks reports.
 Two analysts have issued estimates for Exact Sciences’ earnings.
 The highest EPS estimate is ($0.73) and the lowest is ($1.17).
-Exact Sciences reported earnings per share of ($0.09) in the same quarter last year, which would suggest a negative year over year growth rate of 911.1%.
-The company is scheduled to announce its next earnings results on Tuesday, February 15th.
+Exact Sciences posted earnings of ($0.09) per share in the same quarter last year, which suggests a negative year over year growth rate of 911.1%.
+The firm is expected to announce its next quarterly earnings results on Tuesday, February 15th.

-According to Zacks, analysts expect that Exact Sciences will report full year earnings of ($3.14) per share for the current year, with EPS estimates ranging from ($3.37) to ($2.93).
-For the next year, analysts forecast that the company will report earnings of ($3.40) per share, with EPS estimates ranging from ($4.20) to ($2.44).
-Zacks Investment Research’s earnings per share averages are an average based on a survey of analysts that follow Exact Sciences.
+According to Zacks, analysts expect that Exact Sciences will report full year earnings of ($3.14) per share for the current financial year, with EPS estimates ranging from ($3.37) to ($2.93).
+For the next financial year, analysts forecast that the firm will post earnings of ($3.40) per share, with EPS estimates ranging from ($4.20) to ($2.44).
+Zacks’ EPS calculations are a mean average based on a survey of analysts that that provide coverage for Exact Sciences.

-Exact Sciences (NASDAQ:EXAS) last released its quarterly earnings data on Monday, November 1st.
-The medical research company reported ($0.97) EPS for the quarter, missing analysts’ consensus estimates of ($0.89) by ($0.08).
-Exact Sciences had a negative return on equity of 11.53% and a negative net margin of 46.14%.
-The firm had revenue of $456.38 million for the quarter, compared to analyst estimates of $429.04 million.
-During the same quarter in the previous year, the company earned ($0.36) earnings per share.
+Exact Sciences (NASDAQ:EXAS) last issued its earnings results on Monday, November 1st.
+The medical research company reported ($0.97) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.89) by ($0.08).
+The business had revenue of $456.38 million during the quarter, compared to analyst estimates of $429.04 million.
+Exact Sciences had a negative net margin of 46.14% and a negative return on equity of 11.53%.
+During the same quarter last year, the company earned ($0.36) earnings per share.

+A number of hedge funds have recently made changes to their positions in EXAS.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its stake in Exact Sciences by 19.9% during the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 31,236 shares of the medical research company’s stock worth $3,883,000 after buying an additional 5,193 shares during the period.
+Korea Investment CORP purchased a new position in Exact Sciences during the second quarter worth about $273,000.
+Prospera Financial Services Inc boosted its stake in Exact Sciences by 23.6% during the second quarter.
+Prospera Financial Services Inc now owns 4,047 shares of the medical research company’s stock worth $503,000 after buying an additional 773 shares during the period.
+AtonRa Partners boosted its stake in Exact Sciences by 1.1% during the second quarter.
+AtonRa Partners now owns 9,769 shares of the medical research company’s stock worth $1,214,000 after buying an additional 109 shares during the period.
+Finally, Scotia Capital Inc. boosted its stake in Exact Sciences by 4.8% during the second quarter.
+Scotia Capital Inc. now owns 35,769 shares of the medical research company’s stock worth $4,446,000 after buying an additional 1,636 shares during the period.
+90.22% of the stock is owned by institutional investors.

 Exact Sciences Company Profile